 Cover Letter Do's & Don'ts

 Many recruiters take about 30 seconds to determine if your résumé has the right credentials and skills.
 Assuming you do, the cover letter is a way of introducing yourself to them, especially when you cannot be there in person.
-It also services the important function of demonstrating your written communication ability.
+It also serves the important function of demonstrating your written communication ability.
 Here are a few things to keep in mind.

 The Opening Paragraph

-- States the reason for the letter
+- States the reason for the letter.

 - Include the specific referral source - where did you find the job?

 - Sound excited!

 - Use info you have learned about the company, its products or services explain how you can help achieve its objectives.

 - Why are one to two key qualification you need to help the employer focus in on?

 - How does your academic background qualify you?